Inkheart (2008)

 Cast: |

-Unfortunately, the book’s villain, Capricorn, and one of his henchmen, Basta, were also brought out of the book.
-Fleeing with his infant daughter, Mo realizes his wife Resa has been taken into the book.
-Capricorn arrives with Basta, who captures the group, destroys Elinor’s library and takes Inkheart.
-Mo, Meggie, and Elinor are taken to Capricorn’s new castle in the “real” world.
-During their imprisonment, Mo explains his gift to Meggie and Elinor, stating that when he reads a person or an object out of a book, someone from the real world is sent into it, hence his wife’s disappearance.
-Capricorn forces Mo to use his gift, acquiring treasure from one of the stories in The Arabian Nights, and imprisoning Farid, one of the 40 Thieves.
+Regrettably, the book’s antagonist, Capricorn, and one of his accomplices, Basta, were also extracted from its pages.
+Evading with his infant daughter, Mo realizes Resa has been pulled into the book as well.
+Soon after, Capricorn shows up with Basta in tow, who captures the group and proceeds to destroy Elinor’s library before taking possession of Inkheart.
+Mo, Meggie, and Elinor are then transported to Capricorn’s newly established castle in the real world.
+During their captivity, Mo discloses his unique ability to Meggie and Elinor; explaining that when he reads a character or an object out of a storybook, someone from reality is inadvertently drawn into its pages – hence Resa’s disappearance.
+Coerced by Capricorn, Mo is forced to use his gift to conjure up treasure from one of the tales in The Arabian Nights and subsequently imprisons Farid – one of Aladdin’s notorious 40 Thieves.